About the ARI

 Core competences of ARI are astrometry, stellar dynamics, galaxy evolution, gravitational lensing and extrasolar planets as well as cosmology.

-An additional focus are the development and operation of High-performance computers with special hardware as well as the development of "middle-ware" and databases in the framework of the D-Grid-Initiative and the virtual observatory.
+An additional focus are the development of "middle-ware" and databases in the framework with the virtual observatory.

 The history of the ARI goes back to the issue of the calendar patent in 1700.
 Today, astronomical services (such as calendar data, almanacs and bibliographies) are still in the responsibility of the institute.